theofficialgman/Jamepad/README.md

   - Support for plugging/unplugging controllers at runtime.
   - Support for rumble
   - Button/Axis mappings for popular controllers.
-  - A permissive license.
-You can include this use this library in proprietary projects without sharing source.
+  - A permissive license (see below).

 This fork improved the following points compared to last real Jamepad version 1.3.2:
 * This fork builts the native library on Github Actions.